-- Section 2 Measure Description of this CASE Report provides a description of the measure and its background.
-This section also presents a detailed description of how this code change is accomplished in the various sections and documents that make up the Title 24, Part 6 Standards. - Section 3 Market Analysis includes a review of the current market structure.
-Section 3.2 describes the feasibility issues associated with the code change, including whether the proposed measure overlaps or conflicts with other portions of the building standards, such as fire, seismic, and other safety standards, and whether technical, compliance, or enforceability challenges exist.

-- Section 4 Energy Savings presents the per-unit energy, demand reduction, and energy cost savings associated with the proposed code change.
-This section also describes the methodology that the Statewide CASE Team used to estimate per-unit energy, demand reduction, and energy cost savings. - Section 5 Cost and Cost Effectiveness presents the long-term systemwide cost and cost-effectiveness analysis.
+- Section 2 Addressing Energy Equity and Environmental Justice provides a review of the procedural equity and stakeholder engagement, potential impacts on disproportionately impacted populations, and specific impacts of the proposal. - Section 3 Measure Description of this CASE Report provides a description of the measure and its background.
+This section also presents a detailed description of how this code change is accomplished in the various sections and documents that make up the Title 24, Part 6 Standards. - Section 4 Market Analysis includes a review of the current market structure.
+Section 4.2 describes the feasibility issues associated with the code change, including whether the proposed measure overlaps or conflicts with other portions of the building standards, such as fire, seismic, and other safety standards, and whether technical, compliance, or enforceability challenges exist. - Section 5 Energy Savings presents the per-unit energy, demand reduction, and energy cost savings associated with the proposed code change.
+This section also describes the methodology that the Statewide CASE Team used to estimate per-unit energy, demand reduction, and energy cost savings. - Section 6 Cost and Cost Effectiveness presents the long-term systemwide cost and cost-effectiveness analysis.
 This includes a discussion of the materials and labor required to implement the measure and a quantification of the incremental cost.
-It also includes estimates of incremental maintenance costs, i.e., equipment lifetime and various periodic costs associated with replacement and maintenance during the period of analysis. - Section 6 First-Year Statewide Impacts presents the statewide energy savings and environmental impacts of the proposed code change for the first year after the 2025 code takes effect.
+It also includes estimates of incremental maintenance costs, i.e., equipment lifetime and various periodic costs associated with replacement and maintenance during the period of analysis. - Section 7 First-Year Statewide Impacts presents the statewide energy savings and environmental impacts of the proposed code change for the first year after the 2025 code takes effect.
 This includes the amount of energy that would be saved by California building owners and tenants and impacts (increases or reductions) on material with emphasis placed on any materials that are considered toxic.
-Statewide water consumption impacts are also reported in this section. - Section 7 Addressing Energy Equity and Environmental Justice presents the potential impacts of proposed code changes on disproportionately impacted populations (DIPs), as well as a summary of research and engagement methods. - Section 8 Proposed Revisions to Code Language concludes the report with specific recommendations with strikeout (deletions) and underlined (additions) language for the Standards, Reference Appendices, and Alternative Calculation Manual (ACM) Reference Manual.
-Generalized proposed revisions to sections are included for the Compliance Manual and compliance forms. - Section 9 Bibliography presents the resources that the Statewide CASE Team used when developing this report. - Appendix A: Statewide Savings Methodology presents the methodology and assumptions used to calculate statewide energy impacts. - Appendix B: Embedded Electricity in Water Methodology presents the methodology and assumptions used to calculate the electricity embedded in water use (e.g., electricity used to draw, move, or treat water) and the energy savings resulting from reduced water use. - Appendix C: California Building Energy Code Compliance (CBECC) Software Specification presents relevant proposed changes to the compliance software (if any).
+Statewide water consumption impacts are also reported in this section. - Section 8 Proposed Revisions to Code Language concludes the report with specific recommendations with strikeout (deletions) and underlined (additions) language for the Standards, Reference Appendices, and Alternative Calculation Manual (ACM) Reference Manual.
+Generalized proposed revisions to sections are included for the Compliance Manual and compliance forms. - Section 9 Bibliography presents the resources that the Statewide CASE Team used when developing this report. - Appendix A: Statewide Savings Methodology presents the methodology and assumptions used to calculate statewide energy impacts.

-- Appendix D: Environmental Analysis presents the methodologies and assumptions used to calculate impacts on GHG emissions and water use and quality. - Appendix E: Discussion of Impacts of Compliance Process on Market Actors presents how the recommended compliance process could impact identified market actors. - Appendix F: Summary of Stakeholder Engagement documents the efforts made to engage and collaborate with market actors and experts. - Appendix G: Energy Cost Savings in Nominal Dollars presents energy cost savings over the period of analysis in nominal dollars.
+- Appendix B: Embedded Electricity in Water Methodology presents the methodology and assumptions used to calculate the electricity embedded in water use (e.g., electricity used to draw, move, or treat water) and the energy savings resulting from reduced water use. - Appendix C: California Building Energy Code Compliance (CBECC) Software Specification presents relevant proposed changes to the compliance software (if any). - Appendix D: Environmental Analysis presents the methodologies and assumptions used to calculate impacts on GHG emissions and water use and quality. - Appendix E: Discussion of Impacts of Compliance Process on Market Actors presents how the recommended compliance process could impact identified market actors. - Appendix F: Summary of Stakeholder Engagement documents the efforts made to engage and collaborate with market actors and experts. - Appendix G: Energy Cost Savings in Nominal Dollars presents energy cost savings over the period of analysis in nominal dollars.